aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ```

 #### 2. Create IAM resource in main template
-Copy the code bellow to the main.yaml template to the _Resources_ section.
+Copy the code bellow to the _Resources_ section of the `main.yaml` template.

 ```yaml
   IamStack: